 English, , 554kb

 English, , 336kb

-This Annual Report provides an account of the actions adhering governments took over the 12 months to June 2008 to enhance the contribution of the Guidelines to the improved functioning of the global economy.
-It also highlights key findings of the High-Level OECD-ILO Conference on Corporate Social Responsibility.
+This document reproduces the Report by the Chair of the Annual Meeting of the National Contact Points which was held in June 2009.
+It provides an account of the actions taken by adhering governments in the 12 months to June 2009 to enhance the contribution of the Guidelines to the improved functioning of the global economy.

 Les Principes applicables en matière de prix de transfert fournissent des lignes directrices sur l’application du « principe de pleine concurrence » pour la valorisation aux fins fiscales des transactions internationales entre entreprises associées.

 Participants at this meeting reviewed and evaluated the implementation of corporate governance standards and practices as a vital step to reinforcing market integrity in the Asian region.

 English, Excel, 9,201kb

 This guide highlights the challenges, priorities and tangible benefits of adopting leading corporate governance practices in the region.
 The publication offers a first look at Latin American company results during the recent period of financial crisis.